Sensory play in Early Childhood Education. How important is it?

-Ms. Stephanie Lewis
+Ms. Stephanie Lewis Eaglets Teacher

-‘sensory play’.
+Sensory play in Early Years is an important part of early childhood development, providing opportunities for children to actively use their senses as they explore their world through ‘sensory play’.
 Giving young children a variety of different sensory experiences, a hands-on feeling of the different textures of a range of materials.
 Sensory experiences (feeling and making marks through playdough, cornflour, sand, and water) will enhance a child's fine motor skills and strengthen the muscles in their fingers, as well as improving physical development, and getting the child ready when they start to write.
 Furthermore, some children may find it difficult to play with other children when there is too much noise going on in their environment.
+Having the opportunity to engage through sensory play, children can block out the noise, which is not important and focus on the play with the other children.

 Sensory play is a very important part of learning, through all our five senses: seeing, smelling, hearing, feeling, and tasting.
+Sensory play comes naturally for children and should be encouraged and supported at home as well in the learning environment.

 As they grow, children’s senses are their most familiar and most basic way to explore and process new information.
 Sensory play enhances learning through hands-on activities that stimulate the senses.
 This is a great way for the children to explore the world they live in.